lukereding/book_notes/notes_pyramid_principle.md

 By summary statement, we mean an idea that summarizes the ideas in the next level of the pyramid.

+A lot of statements about groups are "intellectually blank": "we will do five things this year" or "there are three problems we face".
+These statement don’t summarize the essence of the ideas grouped below them and put the brakes on future thinking.

+Instead, for action ideas, state the effect of carrying out the actions.
+For situation ideas, state what is implied by their similarity.
+In general, if you can’t find an overall point to make about the things you have listed, you probably don’t know what you want to say. grouping ideas should push thinking upwards.

 To ensure your summary statement is correct, you should:

 1. Check the origin of the grouping and make sure it is MECE
 2. Make either (a) an action statement about something you want the reader to do, or (b) a situation statement, telling the reader about something.
 If an action statement, state the effect of the action.
 Ensure that you can visualize someone taking the action and that each substep will bring about the step above.
 If a situation statement, state what is implied by the similarity of the ideas.

 "Every grouping implies an overall point that reflects the nature of the relationship between the ideas in the grouping.
 You should define that relationship for yourself, then state it for the reader.
 Always ask yourself of any group, 'Why have I brought together these particular ideas and no others?'"

+To test whether your grouping statement is useful, ask yourself whether you can bring in other items from outside the grouping, and still have the statement make sense.
+If the statement is "i like bright colors" and i have lime green, electric orange, and yellow listed, you can probably think of three other bright colors outside the grouping.
+This is a clue that your statement isn’t adequate and isn’t pushing thinking upwards; it’s too broad a statement to make about these three points and not others.

 ## random thoughts from the book